DFE-Digital/get-into-teaching-app/app/views/content/support-for-early-career-teachers.md

 You’ll be known as an early career teacher (ECT) for your first 2 years in teaching.
 The term early career teacher (ECT) has replaced newly qualified teacher (NQT).

-As part of these 2 years, you’ll have an induction period that includes training and support based on the [early career framework (ECF)](https://www.gov.uk/guidance/how-the-early-career-framework-ecf-supports-induction).

-You’ll receive mentoring and training to help you develop your teaching practice.
-This will allow you to build the skills and knowledge you need to feel confident and empowered in your classroom.
+During your 2 year induction, you’ll receive a package of training and support based on the [early career framework (ECF)](https://www.gov.uk/guidance/how-the-early-career-framework-ecf-supports-induction).
+This is designed to help you build the skills and knowledge you need to feel confident and empowered in your classroom.

 This won’t impact your pay or progression opportunities.
 You’ll still be able to progress on the pay scale during your induction period.